lorndavid/Bakongecommerce/README.md

 ---

-## 10. Make first admin user
+## Make the first admin user

-After registration, users are created with `role = customer`.
+New users start with role `customer`.

-Promote one user manually in MongoDB shell:
+Promote one user manually in MongoDB:

 ```javascript
 db.users.updateOne(